isbeorn/nina.docs/docs/tabs/options/imaging.md

 !!! note
     In previous versions of N.I.N.A. a switch to enable meridian flip was located here.
 However this approach has been changed and the meridian flip needs to be enabled on sequence level.
 The simple sequencer has a target set option to enable it and the advanced sequencer needs to have a meridian flip trigger added to the sequence

+### Rotate image after flip
+* When enabling this option, the image inside the imaging tab will be automatically rotated by 180° after a meridian flip.
+This is for displaying purposes only and will not alter any raw image data.

 ## Image Options